MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/run-azure-cli-docker.md

 ## Start the Docker container with Azure CLI preinstalled

-Open a command prompt and then start the Docker container with Azure CLI preinstalled.
-Always use a tag name when running the Azure CLI and do not rely on `latest`, which is the default.
+Open a command prompt and start the Docker container with Azure CLI preinstalled using the following command.
+When used in a pipeline, it is recommended to use a deterministic tag name (for example `cbl-mariner2.0`)

 ```bash
 docker run -it mcr.microsoft.com/azure-cli:cbl-mariner2.0